amirh-z/SFML-Breakout/README.md

-# SFML-Breakout
+# Breakout
-Breakout game written in C++ using SFML library
+This game has been written in C++ using SFML library.